 Call grew close to Jackson during the First Seminole War (1817-18) and the acquisition of Florida from Spain (1819-21).
 In 1824, he married Mary Letitia Kirkman (1802-36) at Jackson’s home, known as The Hermitage, near Nashville, Tennessee.

 Having been admitted to the bar, Call practiced law in Pensacola and served one term as Florida’s territorial delegate in Congress (1823-25).
 In 1825, he and his wife, along with several enslaved persons, relocated to Tallahassee and purchased The Grove property, which orginally contained 640 acres - all of section 25 in township 1 north, range 1 west.

 A Plan of the City of Tallahassee, ca. 1829.
 Image courtesy of the State Archives of Florida.

 Over the next two decades, Call purchased enslaved people to run his brickyard, railroad, and mercantile operations.
-He also developed several properties and businesses in the Florida Panhandle, including the Port of St. Marks and Port Leon.
+He also developed several properties in the Florida Panhandle, including the Port of St. Marks and Port Leon.
 Call continued to practice law and served two terms as Florida's territorial governor (1836-39 and 1841-44).

 Plat of township 2 north 1 west, showing Call's Lake Jackson and Orchard Pond plantations in 1853.
 Image courtesy of the State Archives of Florida.